cristian-guerrero/legion-go-tricks/README.md

 run `xdg-open /etc/environment` in terminal, it will open up the file in a text editor.
 Add `STEAM_FORCE_DESKTOPUI_SCALING=2` to the end of the file, and save.
 You will be prompted for your password, save and then reboot.

+---

+## Other guides

+### Trick to rotate Legion Go screen for REFIND

+Thanks @ariobeth on discord for this guide

+not offical instructions, but seems to work fine

+setup refind in linux, then run the following via Terminal:

+- sudo nano /boot/efi/EFI/refind/refind.conf  (requires root to edit. else, sudo -i first to enter root, then issue the sudo nano)
+- scroll down and find the "#resolution 1024 768" section.
+- add "resolution 2560 1600". (notice it is 2560 wide and 1600 height, it is not 1600 wide and 2560 height.
+This simple trick rotate the refind boot menu screen correctly on the legion go.)
+- also "enable_touch" and "enable_mouse" for Touchscreen and mouse to work.
+- you might also want to increase the icon size. "big_icon_size 256" (your preference)
+- No idea how to increase font size. (you might need to change the theme for refind)

 <!--

 # hhd localdev on bazzite